-48 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.
+44 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.
 The Corporations Act 2001 restricts the number of years that an Engagement Partner can serve a listed Audit Client (which includes all the years served by the Engagement Partner on that entity).

-49 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.
+45 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.
 The Corporations Act 2001 restricts the number of years that an Engagement Partner can serve a listed Audit Client (which includes all the years served by the Engagement Partner on that entity).

-client in the capacity of a Key Sustainability Assurance Leader before rotating off the Sustainability Assurance Engagement is seven years less the number of years already served.
-As an exception to paragraph R5540.7, if the individual has served the Sustainability Assurance Client as a Key Sustainability Assurance Leader or Key Audit Partner for a period of six or more cumulative years before the Firm first undertakes a Sustainability Assurance Engagement within the scope of the Independence Standards in this Part, the individual may continue to serve in the capacity of a Key Sustainability Assurance Leader with the concurrence of Those Charged with Governance for a maximum of two additional years before rotating off the Sustainability Assurance Engagement.50
+Firm first undertakes a Sustainability Assurance Engagement within the scope of the Independence Standards in this Part, the individual may continue to serve in the capacity of a Key Sustainability Assurance Leader with the concurrence of Those Charged with Governance for a maximum of two additional years before rotating off the Sustainability Assurance Engagement.46

-R5540.11 When a Firm has only a few people with the necessary knowledge and experience to serve as a Key Sustainability Assurance Leader on the Sustainability Assurance Engagement of a Public Interest Entity, rotation of Key Sustainability Assurance Leaders might not be possible.
-As an exception to paragraph R5540.7, if an independent regulatory body51 in the relevant jurisdiction has provided an exemption from Leader rotation in such circumstances, an individual may remain a Key Sustainability Assurance Leader for more than seven years, in accordance with such exemption.
+When a Firm has only a few people with the necessary knowledge and experience to serve as a Key Sustainability Assurance Leader on the Sustainability Assurance Engagement of a Public Interest Entity, rotation of Key Sustainability Assurance Leaders might not be possible.
+As an exception to paragraph R5540.7, if an independent regulatory body47 in the relevant jurisdiction has provided an exemption from Leader rotation in such circumstances, an individual may remain a Key Sustainability Assurance Leader for more than seven years, in accordance with such exemption.
 This is provided that the independent regulatory body has specified other requirements which are to be applied, such as the length of time that the Key Sustainability Assurance Leader may be exempted from rotation or a regular independent external review.